Xemptuous/EveOnline/README.md

 Options can be set by using `set` and then the option.

 `set refine <refine amount>` will set the base refine-yield % that will be used when calculating refine value.
+Values should be in standard percentage format without % symbol. e.g., `set refine 76.8`

 Other options can be set with `always` and `never` e.g. `set color always` will change options to set colored by default.